 Non-Governmental Organizations (NGOs) are required to obtain a Fidelity Bond.
-A Certificate of Insurance for the Fidelity Bond must be obtained within 60 days from entering into signed Grant Subaward and made available upon request from Cal OES.
+A Certificate of Insurance for the Fidelity Bond must be obtained within 60 days from the date of the executed Grant Subaward and made available upon request from Cal OES.